 How does it work?

-Botox is a nerve-blocker derived from onabotulinumtoxinA that has been used for over three decades to relax facial muscles.
+Botox is a nerve-blocker that has been used for over three decades to relax facial muscles.
 It is injected directly into the facial muscles that tense up and cause deep wrinkles, such as the forehead and eyebrow furrows (often called worry and frown lines) or crow’s feet.
 Botox blocks the nerve signals that cause these wrinkles, allowing them to relax and smooth out.

 What is the procedure like?

 Botox only takes about 20 minutes, and is administered through tiny injections.
 The needles are so small that you experience very little pain.
 You may have slight swelling or redness after, but most people immediately return to work or other scheduled activities.